-Technically superior proposals will usually win under the best value procurement system.
+Technically superior proposals will usually win under the FAR best value approach.
 Most government solicitations will state that it will award on a “best value” or “most advantageous to the government” basis.
 Under these types of procurement, the source selection authority must perform price/technical tradeoffs.

 Higher priced awards: The government will decide whether one proposal’s technical superiority is worth the higher price.
 However, the source selection authority must still be rational and consistent with the solicitation’s stated evaluation criteria.
 Chenega Technical Prods., LLC, B-295451.5, June 22, 2005, 2005 CPD para.
 123 at 8.

-Under FAR part 15.101-1(C) and FAR Part 15.308, the contracting agency must document its price and technical trade off for government contract awards.
-The best value procurement method requires the agency to document its rationale for any tradeoffs made, including the benefits associated with additional costs.
+Under FAR part 15.101-1(C) and FAR 15.308, the contracting agency must document its price and technical trade off for government contract awards.
+The best value approach method requires the agency to document its rationale for any tradeoffs made, including the benefits associated with additional costs.
 See also information about FAR sole source contracts.

-There are a variety of legal issues that can arise when challenging the agency’s award decision.
+There are a variety of legal issues that can arise when challenging the agency’s FAR best value procurement award decision.
 For additional concerns or legal representation in a bid protest, call Watson & Associates, LLC at 1-866-601-5518.